Bangalore isn’t struggling because it’s growing too fast.

 Initiated in 2021, these sections were completed with minimal delays.
 According to official statements, STRR is a critical component of next-generation infrastructure designed to ease Bangalore’s traffic congestion while accelerating socio-economic development in the surrounding regions.

-STRR diverts heavy vehicles and long-distance traffic away from inner city roads, easing pressure on major bottlenecks such as Hebbal, KR Puram, and Goraguntepalya.
+STRR diverts heavy vehicles and long-distance traffic away from inner-city roads, easing pressure on major bottlenecks such as Hebbal, KR Puram, and Goraguntepalya.

 The road enables seamless inter-city and inter-state travel, while improving access to: